stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 “know-how” details in one place with practical examples benchmarked to demonstrate their effects.

-The details we are going to discuss are not in Haskell language report, it's rather a sort of GHC-specific tuning you may want to perform when other means of optimization are exhausted.
+The details we are going to discuss are not in the Haskell language report, it's rather a sort of GHC-specific tuning you may want to perform when other means of optimization are exhausted.
 Speaking of optimization means, here is a list of what you may want to attempt to make your program work faster (in the order you should attempt them):